 5 Keys to Talking About Money With Your Partner Without Conflict

-I don’t have all the answers, but my experience as a husband, “the nerd,” and school teacher/administrator have provided a wealth of experience in mitigating conflict and bringing them to lasting resolution.
+Before we dive in, I have to admit that I don’t have all the answers.
+But my experience as a husband, “the nerd,” and educator have provided a wealth of experience in mitigating conflict and achieving solutions that allow everyone to “win.”

-The key to finally getting your spouse to talk about money with you and ultimately get on the same page with is all about mutual understanding, respect, and teamwork.
+The keys to finally getting your spouse to talk about money with you and ultimately get on the same page are mutual understanding, respect, and teamwork.

-Read on to see how you can implement five keys to improve these aspects of your relationship!
+Read on to see how you can implement five simple principles to stop fighting about money with your partner.